University application timeline: U.S. universities

 By this point, students should:

-- have their ACT or SAT Reasoning and SAT Subject Tests (if required) organized and under control.
-If you wish to register for the December 12 ACT, you must do so by November 6.
-Some colleges will accept ACT scores from the February 6 test date (register by January 8), but you should not assume that this will be the case.
-There are just three SAT test dates left that can be used for this year’s admissions – November 7, December 5, and January 23.
-The registration deadline for the December 5 test date is November 4; for the January 23 test date you must register by December 28.
+• have their ACT or SAT Reasoning and SAT Subject Tests (if required) organized and under control.
+If you have not already done so, please send your October test scores to Ms Berndsen.
+If you wish to register for the December 13 ACT, you must do so by November 7.
+Some colleges will accept ACT scores from the February 7 test date (register by January 9), but you should not assume that this will be the case.
+There are just three SAT test dates left that can be used for this year’s admissions – November 8, December 6, and January 24.
+The registration deadline for the December 8 test date is November 6; for the January 24 test date you must register by December 29.
 Please be aware that test sites fill long before the deadlines.
 It is important to remember that ETS must be informed which universities are to receive the SAT scores.
 Universities only consider scores official when they receive them directly from the College Board.
 You should never wait until January to send your test scores for the first time.
 If you wish to submit results from the January SAT (remember not all colleges will accept these scores), you should submit a second time;

-- be attempting to complete their applications by December 1.
-In this way, they can get help from their counsellor.
+• be attempting to complete their applications by December 1.
+In this way, they can get help from their counsellor, their teachers, or the CFL.
 It is tempting for boys who have applied Early Decision or Early Action to wait until they hear back from their first choice before going on with the balance of their applications.
-This is generally not a good idea as it leaves a heavy workload for the December break.
+This is generally not a good idea.
+In our experience, very few successful applications get done over the holidays.